History of the Cleveland Browns: Holmgren/Heckert: 2009–2011

-New ownership under the Haslams and continued struggles (2012–2019)

 In July 2012, owner Randy Lerner announced he planned to sell the Browns to businessman Jimmy Haslam.
 The sale was finalized on August 2, 2012, in excess of $1 billion.
 Haslam officially was approved as the new owner on October 16, 2012, at the NFL owners' meetings, and the very next day former Eagles president Joe Banner was named as the Browns' new CEO.

 The Browns began the 2012 season by losing their first five games.
 Having lost their last six games to end the 2011 season, this marked an 11-game losing streak, tied for the longest in team history with the 1974–1975 teams.
 On October 12, the Browns defeated the Bengals 34–24 in Cleveland, behind two touchdown passes from rookie quarterback Brandon Weeden (on his 29th birthday) to end the streak.
 On December 31, 2012, head coach Pat Shurmur and general manager Tom Heckert were fired.
 Shurmur went 9–23 in his two seasons as head coach.